Lorna Simpson: Career

 In 2016 Simpson created the album artwork for Black America Again by Common.
 During the same year, she was featured in the book In the Company of Women, Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs.
 In a 2017 issue of Vogue Magazine, Simpson showcased a series of portraits of 18 professional creative women who hold art central to their lives.
 The women photographed included Teresita Fernández, Huma Bhabha, and Jacqueline Woodson.
 Inspired by their resilience, Simpson said of these women, "They don't take no for an answer".

 Simpson's work is included in the Afrofuturist Period Room exhibition Before Yesterday We Could Fly at the Metropolitan Museum of Art and in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

 While she started her career a conceptual photographer, she has since explored video, installation, drawing, painting and film.
 Simpson's goal is to continue to influence the legacy of black artists by speaking with artists and activists such as the Art Hoe Collective.
 When asked about her career Simpson says, "I've always done exactly what I wanted to do, regardless of what was out there.
 I just stuck to that principle and I'm a much happier person as a result.
 And I can't imagine trying to satisfy any particular audience".

+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

 In 2025, the Metropolitan Museum exhibited her paintings in "Lorna Simpson: Source Notes."

+Simpson's work was included in the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.

+On April 9, 2026, the Obama Foundation announced that it had commissioned Simpson to create a work for the Obama Presidential Center.
+Simpson’s work Durative is part of her Ice series “depicting painted icescapes set against an expansive sky.”